 Variations of the Redstone rocket family were developed out of V-2 rockets technology first tested by the United States from the blockhouse at Launch Complex 33 at White Sands Missile Range.
 These went on to carry our first astronauts to outer space in 1961 and eventually landing on the moon in 1969.

 In 1963, six years before the U.S. landed on the moon, NASA established White Sands Test Facility on White Sands Missile Range.
-White Sands Test Facility is a U.S. government rocket-engine test facility and operates White Sands Space Harbor, a space shuttle runway, located north of White Sands National Monument in the dunefield on White Sands Missile Range.
+White Sands Test Facility is a U.S. government rocket-engine test facility and operates White Sands Space Harbor, a space shuttle runway, located north of White Sands National Park in the dunefield on White Sands Missile Range.
 This is the primary training area for NASA space shuttle pilots, a test site for rocket research, as well as an alternative space shuttle landing location.
 The runway has only been activated once in 1982, when the Space Shuttle Columbia returning from orbit was rerouted due to poor weather conditions at alternate landing locations.